Blog Customer FeedbackWhat are Release Notes? Definition, Examples & How-to Guide

 Here's how Reword ships their release notes.
 Their updates feature a relevant image while being short and simple to read.

-The changelog page features a collaborative comment section and reaction where users can engage with them and leave additional feedback.
+The changelog page features a collaborative comment section and reaction where users can engage with it and leave additional feedback.

-Something that many of our customers especially love is being able to bring the updates into their own products using beautiful widgets.
+Many of our customers especially love the ability to integrate the updates into their own products using beautiful widgets.

 "We want to increase new-feature adoption in our SaaS, so we moved to Featurebase.
 We love the way we are now able to share updates from our product." - Olly, Co-Founder of Senja.io